Best Online Technology Programs in Illinois (2026)

 How does Technology pay in Illinois compare to other states?

-Illinois salaries are approximately 5.7% higher than the national average for technology roles.
+Illinois offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Illinois a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for technology in Illinois?